Skip to content

 capabilitiesVec<String>List of capabilities granted to this script

-consoleConsoleHandlerConsole output routing (log, warn, error callbacks)
+consoleConsoleHandlerConsole output routing (log, warn, error, plus an optional severity sink)

 Host bindings map binding names to Rust closures.
 Each closure receives a slice of serde_json::Value arguments and returns Result<serde_json::Value, String>: